 Listen Closer: Bizet’s Carmen Bizet’s Carmen is filled with memorable tunes, but L’amour est un oiseau rebelle deserves special attention.
-This aria reveals how Bizet combined simple melodies, exotic rhythms, and bold harmonies to bring Carmen’s character to life.
-View author's page By Alix Haywood Reading time estimated : 4min read
+This aria reveals how Bizet combined simple melodies, exotic rhythms, and bold harmonies to… View author's page By Alix Haywood Reading time estimated : 4min read

 What your favorite John Williams theme says about your classical music taste John Williams’ themes have shaped generations of film lovers, but they also reveal a lot about classical music tastes.
 Whether you’re drawn to the bold heroics of Indiana Jones, the… View author's page By Kim Hunter Reading time estimated : 11min read